leanndropx/px-python-blueprint-yandexmap/README.md

 1. A Blueprint Flask application collect imputed address by any user, with selenium access Yandex map, write the address on search label, click on search button, get the new URL with the address imputed coordinates, after use requests and BeautifulSoup to works on HTML extract the coordinate values in string type, convert to float type, verify if coordinates are out or inside MKAD, and finally works from a conditional to calculate the distance - if addres are out - or not calculate the distance - if address are located inside.
 The blueprint contains 2 directories: **main**, where app return Homepage, and result, route where are located all the backend and return result of application.
 2. A file **READMEcode.md**, especifically README created to explains the functions and also the code in @result.route
-3. 1 directory named **TESTS**, where are located the Unit tests of application, and a file name READMEtest, which explains all the scenarios of created tests.
+3. 1 directory named **TESTS**, where are located the Unit tests of application, and a file name **READMEtest.md**, which explains all the scenarios of created tests.
 4. 1 file named **webserver.py**, where are setted a server of application.